 My 11-year-old has taken a keen interest in cooking and one day announced he wanted to make fettuccine Alfredo (these pronouncements have come often of late…always something new.)
 So we did.
 What we didn’t expect was how incredibly delicious it would be.
 It is, by far, the best I have ever had and this coming from someone who in younger years actively sought out a better and better source of fettuccine Alfredo…some search for ribs, for me it’s flat pasta in cheesy cream sauce.

 It’s finally here.
-At last we can get that silence which comes with the main stream media looking around and asking themselves, “what now?”
+At last, we can get that silence that comes with the mainstream media looking around and asking themselves, “what now?”
 And as you watch the returns of the election or if you are reading this after things have been written in stone, I have something for you.
 It is a symphony for your tongue, a celebration of flavor, a soothing salve for the soul.
 If your man won, this will add that much more, or if your man didn’t quite pull it out, this will make you feel better.

 Because food is a powerful thing.
 To deny ourselves the pleasure of eating is to deny one of the very things that make us human.
 Some eat for health, some eat to dull the pain, and the rest are somewhere in between.
 Since the dawn of time, coming together and sharing food has always been at the heart of family and a constant in human lives.

-I have heard it said that if it’s good to you, it ain’t good for you and with this we’re in a whole lotta big bad trouble here.
+I have heard it said that if it’s good to you, it ain’t good for you and with this, we’re in a whole lotta trouble.
 So if you’re looking for something for dinner tonight, give this one a try.
 But if you’re looking for something healthy, maybe try scrambled eggs whites with Gimme Lean mixed in because you won’t find that here.